 MOVES-Maersk Oil Trading appoints Uszko as renewable fuels boss

-LONDON, April 21 (Reuters) - Maersk Oil Trading, part of Denmark shipping conglomerate Maersk MAERSKb.CO, has appointed Urszula Uszko as global head of renewable fuels in Copenhagen, the company said on Wednesday.
+LONDON, April 21 (Reuters) - Maersk Oil Trading (MOT), part of Denmark shipping group Maersk MAERSKb.CO, has appointed Urszula Uszko as global head of renewable fuels in Copenhagen, the company said on Wednesday.

 A spokeswoman for Maersk said Uszko, who was previously at BP BP.L, will start Aug.
 1.